-• Nick de Cent, International Journal of Sales Transformation
+Nick de Cent, International Journal of Sales Transformation

-Customer Expansion Marketing and Sales Conference elcome to the inaugural Customer Expansion Marketing Part of the Journal's mission is to support global benefits sales organisations in their efforts to serve their customers. but will also enhance the profession as a whole.
-However, research on its own is not enough; understanding how to apply it is essential - which is why we are delighted to be and academia to explore the optimal messaging approaches to deploy in a variety of selling situations.
+Customer Expansion Marketing and Sales Conference elcome to the inaugural Customer Expansion Marketing and Sales Conference.
+Part of the Journal's mission is to support global benefits sales organisations in their efforts to serve their customers, but will also enhance the profession as a whole. how to apply it is essential - which is why we are delighted to be welcoming an impressive array of high-calibre speakers from industry and academia to explore the optimal messaging approaches to deploy in a variety of selling situations.
 Key studies Distinguished academic Professor Nick Lee will walk us through a series of landmark studies that quantified how best to engage with customers under circumstances ranging from communicating a price increase to boosting customer loyalty following a service failure.
-He is ioined by experts from Corporate Visions, who will interpret how sales sales messaging in practice.
+He is joined by experts from Corporate Visions, who will interpret how sales leaders can best leverage the results of these studies to optimise our sales messaging in practice.
 Industry view the research findings with their own real-world experience.
-Marketing they work together to make Customer Expansion a shared effort at their company, while BT Global Services head of sales enablement Robert Sorrell will approach customer expansion from an industry Join in There will be plenty of opportunity for delegates to get their questions answered during Q&A and panel sessions, over lunch, and during breaks, so please do join in with questions and views - your contribution will significantly enhance the conference.
-Feedback Finally, the Customer Expansion Marketing and Sales Conference is your conference, and we want to make it as useful as possible for participants.
-Please do let us know your views on the conference programme, content and speakers: what you found useful, what we ▼ Nick de Cent: Editor-in-chief, International Journal of Sales Transformation
+Marketing, Sales and Customer Success leaders from Gainsight will explain how they work together to make Customer Expansion a shared effort at their company, while BT Global Services head of sales enablement Robert Sorrell will approach customer expansion from an industry Join in There will be plenty of opportunity for delegates to get their questions answered during Q&A and panel sessions, over lunch, and during breaks, so please do join in with questions and views - your contribution will significantly enhance the conference.
+Feedback Finally, the Customer Expansion Marketing and Sales Conference is your conference, and we want to make it as useful as possible for Have a great day.

+▼ Nick de Cent: Editor-in-chief, International Journal of Sales Transformation

-▲ Tim Riesterer: Chief Strategy Officer, Have a great day.
+▲ Tim Riesterer: Chief Strategy Officer, Corporate Visions